oscal-compass/compliance-trestle-ssp-demo/acme_platform_ssp.md

 The organization:

-- \[a.\] Identifies and selects the following types of information system accounts to support organizational missions/business functions: privileged;
+- \[a.\] Identifies and selects the following types of information system accounts to support organizational missions/business functions: [ACME Assigned: privileged];

 - \[b.\] Assigns account managers for information system accounts;